Fahmudul/Apartment-Management-System/README.md

 3. Configure environment variables, including Firebase and MongoDB credentials.
 4. Start the client with `npm start` and the server with `npm run start:dev`.

+Cozy Nest streamlines building operations, enhancing tenant experiences with a modular design and customizable features for various apartment complexes.